Team-Horizon-CUSAT/BaseStation-contol-application/README.md

 # BaseStation-contol-application
 This application will remotely control and coordinate the rover .
 All logs files created in rover is remotely transfered to this application.
 Remote override , manual control and visualizing data generated in rover , these are the all some of the intended use of this application.
+### create the application using rqt and c++ libraries. create your own branch and push to it